Frontal Chest Radiography Interpretation with Simone Gruenig

 c.
 Target Audience

-This session is targeted and applicable to the entry level physiotherapist to the senior therapist/clinical specialist.
+This online physiotherapy course is targeted and applicable to the entry-level physiotherapist to the senior therapist/clinical specialist.

 Upon completion of this workshop participants will be able to: